 When the Correlation Breaks Down

-The gold–dollar inverse correlation is strong, but it is not perfect.
+The gold vs US dollar inverse correlation is strong, but it is not perfect.
 There are times when both assets rise together or gold shines even when the dollar is strong.

 One common breakdown occurs during financial crises or geopolitical turmoil.
 For example, in March 2020, both gold and the dollar initially fell together as a liquidity crunch forced selling.
 Once central banks stepped in, gold rallied while the dollar eventually weakened.

 Another breakdown happens when central banks buy massive amounts of gold.
 From 2022 onward, many emerging-market central banks added gold to reserves, supporting prices even when the dollar was strong.
-This highlights that supply-and-demand fundamentals can override the normal correlation.
+This highlights that supply-and-demand fundamentals can override the normal gold vs US dollar pattern.

 Inflation can also distort the relationship.
 If inflation expectations rise faster than interest rates, gold can climb alongside a stronger dollar because the metal is seen as an inflation hedge.